MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-azure-cli.md

 ## Find examples

-If you prefer to learn Azure CLI syntax by seeing tested published examples, there are two indexes of topic content:
+If you prefer to learn Azure CLI syntax by seeing tested published examples, there are two indexes of article content:

 * [Samples index A to Z](./samples-index.md).
 The samples index provides a list of Azure CLI samples sorted by [subject area](./samples-index.md?tabs=service), [reference group](./samples-index.md?tabs=command), and [GitHub repository](./samples-index.md?tabs=github).

-* [Topic index A to Z](./reference-docs-index.md).
-Use your keyboard `find` shortcut keys, like `Ctrl + F`, to drop quickly to the reference command group you are interested in.
+* [Article index A to Z](./reference-docs-index.md).
+Use your keyboard `find` shortcut keys, like `Ctrl + F`, to drop quickly to the reference command group in which you're interested.

 ## Use tab completion

 The CLI has full tab completion for commands in a Bash environment.
 To enable tab completion in a PowerShell environment, see [Enable tab completion in PowerShell](./install-azure-cli-windows.md#enable-tab-completion-in-powershell).

 ## Be aware of globally available arguments